blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-events.md

 ## Delegation

-Delegation event is dispatched every time new block is minted.
+A delegation event is dispatched every time a new block is minted.

-Delegations are part of a transactions, which is why they are grouped by a transaction where they are included.
+Delegations are part of transactions, which is why they are grouped by the transaction where they are included.
-Delegation event payload is an array of objects where each object consist of `tx` field with [a transaction data](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}/get) and `delegations` field with a list of [delegations](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}~1delegations/get) that match the conditions for given transaction.
+A delegation event payload is an array of objects where each object consist of `tx` field with [a transaction data](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}/get) and `delegations` field with a list of [delegations](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}~1delegations/get) that match the conditions for given transaction.
 List of delegations is expanded with pool data.

 :::tip
-Field `tx` matches the same schema as [Transaction](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}/get) returned by Blockfrost API.
+Field `tx` matches the same schema as [Transaction](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}/get) returned by the Blockfrost API.
 List of `delegations` matches [Transaction delegations certificates](https://docs.blockfrost.io/#tag/Cardano-Transactions/paths/~1txs~1{hash}~1delegations/get) with one enhancement.
 Each delegation includes `pool` field containing [a stake pool data](https://docs.blockfrost.io/#tag/Cardano-Pools/paths/~1pools~1{pool_id}/get).

 Note that the original `pool_id` field is removed from the delegation object.